 Once you have made each of the individual parameter selections, named your clip, and set an export location, you can hit export to tell premiere to start creating your video!

 Congratulations!
 You’ve completed our Premiere Pro Basics Course!
-We hope these videos have prepared you to be more confident in creating your own projects.
+We hope these tutorials have prepared you to be more confident in creating your own projects.
 If you have any troubles, feel free to go back to each of these videos to refresh your memory.
-Thank you for joining us on this journey, and we hope to see you in a future video!
+Thank you for joining us on this journey, and we hope to see you in a future tutorials!